ibm-cloud-docs/vmwaresolutions/vcenter/vc_bom.md

 | Port group SDDC-DPortGroup-vSAN (if applicable) | **Active uplinks** set to **uplink2** and **Standby uplinks** set to **uplink1** |
 | Port group SDDC-DPortGroup-Mgmt | **Port binding** set to **Static binding** and **Load balancing** set to **Route based on physical NIC load** |
 | Port group SDDC-DPortGroup-External | **Port binding** set to **Static binding** |
-{: caption="Table 5.
-NSX and port group configuration settings for Automated instances" caption-side="bottom"}
+{: caption="NSX and port group configuration settings for Automated instances" caption-side="bottom"}

 Security policies for promiscuous mode, MAC address changes, and forged transmits are accepted on distributed port groups.